Avatarchik/SkyDiving/README.md

 The controls for the parachute were based on the controllers' positions rather than any button combination.

+The scripts of most interest as I remember making them are PlayerJumpControl.cs and CharacterMovement.cs.

 -Elliot Hunt
 Worked with Dheeraj Bhaskaruni!